It’s the perfect time of year to make this easy DIY Fall Burlap Wreath!

 Notice how the colors blend well?

-Next, I wired each flower/greenery onto the wire frame.
+Next, I wired each flower/greenery onto the wireframe.
 (Just like I did the burlap).
-Because I wanted the sunflowers to be the most noticeable I layered the flowers so that the sunflowers were on the top.
+Because I wanted the sunflowers to be the most noticeable I layered the flowers so that the sunflowers were on top.

 For the final touch, I added a big ribbon.
-Again, I purchased some inexpensive ribbon at a dollar store.
+Again, I purchased some inexpensive ribbons at a dollar store.

 I started to make the bow by making two loops with the ribbon and securing them with another strand of craft wire.